Loyal Order of Moose

-The Loyal Order of Moose is a fraternal and service organization founded in 1888 and headquartered in Mooseheart, Illinois.
+The Moose Fraternity (formerly The Loyal Order of Moose) is a fraternal and service organization founded in 1888 and headquartered in Mooseheart, Illinois.

 Moose International supports the operation of Mooseheart Child City & School, a 1023 acre community for children and teens in need, located 40 mi west of Chicago; and Moosehaven, a 63 acre retirement community for its members near Jacksonville, Florida.

 Additionally, the Moose organization conducts numerous sports and recreational programs, in local Lodge/Chapter facilities called either Moose Family Centers or Activity Centers, in the majority of 44 State and Provincial Associations, and on a fraternity-wide basis.
 There is also a Loyal Order of Moose in Britain.
 These organizations together make up the Moose International.

 History

 The Loyal Order of Moose was founded in Louisville, Kentucky, in the spring of 1888 by Dr. John Henry Wilson.
-Originally intended purely as a men's social club, lodges were soon founded in Cincinnati, Ohio, St. Louis, Missouri, and Crawfordsville and Frankfort, Indiana.
+Originally intended purely as a men's social club, lodges were soon founded in Cincinnati, Ohio; St. Louis, Missouri; and Crawfordsville and Frankfort, Indiana.
 The early order was not prosperous.
-Dr. Wilson himself was dissatisfied and left the order of the Moose before the turn of the century.
+Dr. Wilson was dissatisfied and left the order of the Moose before the turn of the century.
 When Albert C. Stevens was compiling his Cyclopedia of Fraternities in the late 1890s, he was unable to ascertain whether it was still in existence.